-Broadland Growth Ltd is a Joint Venture Company (JVC) owned 50/50 with NPS Property Consultants Limited formed in March 2014.
+Broadland Growth Ltd is a Joint Venture Company (JVC) owned 50/50 with NPS Property Consultants Limited Ltd formed in March 2014.

 Training was organised for Directors in December 2019 which focused on the roles and responsibilities of Directors.
 This resulted in a number of key themes coming out for inclusion in the BGL business plan.
+The company has not undertaken any developments in this financial year and is actively pursuing new opportunities.